 When I did my heart catheter, I expected pain, but I didn’t feel a thing until my coronary artery spasms began.
 The numbing agent worked and I couldn’t have told you there was anything in my wrist without seeing it.

 Never miss a post!
 We’ll deliver it directly to your inbox:

 Over the last two months, I’ve undergone a series of dental mishaps that have cost me no less than 3 teeth.
 All had to be removed for one reason or another, most of which I chalk up to EDS (gum disease, a tooth with a hairline fracture, and a tooth that had rotted all the way to the root despite regular check ups every 6 months).

 I was numbed 3 times and each time we used a regular dose of lidocaine.
 Each time, I was numb within 15-20 minutes and it actually wore off at about the same time as the doctor told me it should for the dose I was given.

 The 4th time was for my spinal tap and again I got numb quickly and the procedure was basically painless (you can feel it break through each layer though.
 Bit creepy).

 I credit this miraculous transformation entirely to fasciablasting, which has helped to destroy my myofascial adhesions, reduce my pain, my toxin load and helped to restore normal blood flow.
-The faceblaster’s tiny claws let me get right to the gum line, even though you have to go over top of your lips and jaw.
+The faceblaster’s tiny claws let me get right to the gum line.

 I massage my jaw about once a month as maintenance, but you have to get there first.
 When first starting out, it’s a good idea to do it twice weekly, as it takes time to get those myofascial adhesions broken down before you can move to maintenance mode.